 Katalin Miklossy is University Lecturer in Eastern European Studies in the University of Helsinki.
 She is a historian of contemporary history and an area specialist in East Central and South Eastern Europe.
-In her research she is currently focusing on competition in connection to societal change, and on the role of culturally anchored ideas and practices in authoritarian tendencies.
+Her research focuses on competition and societal change, the role of culturally anchored ideas and practices in authoritarian tendencies, and strategic culture in Eastern Europe.
 She has also studied Cold War interactions and their consequences on the transformations in the Eastern Bloc.

-Eugenia Pesci is a Doctoral Candidate in the Doctoral Programme of Political, Societal and Regional Change at the University of Helsinki.
+Eugenia Pesci is a Doctoral Researcher in the Doctoral Programme of Political, Societal and Regional Change at the University of Helsinki.
 She is an early stage researcher in the Aleksanteri Institute within the framework of the H2020 Marie Sklodowska-Curie Actions funded Consortium MARKETS.
-The University of Helsinki subproject focuses on the evolution and coherence of informal and formal rules and practices in the development of post-Soviet institutions.
-In her PhD thesis, she explores and compares informal practices in the provision of social welfare in Russia and other post-Soviet states and their impact on the development of social policies.
+The University of Helsinki sub-project focuses on the evolution and coherence of informal and formal rules and practices in the development of post-Soviet institutions.
+In her PhD thesis, she explores and compares informal practices in the provision of employment services in Central Asian states and Russia.

-Rustam Urinboyev is Research Fellow in the Department of Sociology of Law at Lund University and Senior Researcher in the Aleksanteri Institute.
-He holds the title of Docent in Russian and Eurasian Studies in the University of Helsinki.
-His current research focuses on the socio-legal integration of Central Asian migrant workers in Russia, migration regimes in non-democratic societies, ethnicity and religion in prisons, and legal cultures in Central Asia.
-He is the principal investigator in the project Non-Western Migration Regimes, funded by the University of Helsinki 3-year Grant.
+Rustam Urinboyev is Associate Professor in the Department of Sociology of Law at Lund University and holds the title of Docent in Russian and Eurasian Studies in the University of Helsinki.
+His research has focused on the socio-legal integration of Central Asian migrant workers in Russia, migration regimes in non-democratic societies, ethnicity and religion in prisons, and legal cultures in Central Asia.

 rustamjon.urinboyev [at] soclaw.lu.se